-Idaho’s law enforcement uses an online system for keeping and maintaining arrest records.
+The law enforcement uses an online system for keeping and maintaining Idaho arrest records.
 They offer records to the general public and an individual can search using just someone’s first and last name.
 They also offer options for fingerprint searches as well.
-There are fees involved and paperwork when requesting a copy of someone’s arrest records.
+There are fees involved and paperwork when requesting a copy of someone’s arrest documents.

-Arrest records are public records in Idaho, and they are readily available through the criminal justice system.
+Arrest records are public records in this state, and they are readily available through the criminal justice system.
 State and local law enforcement keep records and maintain them for public access.

 |Black or African American||4%|